keeperrl_wiki

 • Wounded opponents however, are normally safe to fight.

-• Also blind and sleeping opponents are safer.
-When you are invisible, most enemies of a similar level are fairly safe to kill.
+• When you are invisible, most enemies of a similar level are fairly safe to kill.

 • Realise when you are about to die and retreat.
 Use a speed potion if you need to.